Psychogenic Non-Epileptic Seizures (PNES) in Children, Teens, and Young Adults: Symptoms, Diagnosis, and Treatment

 Get Support for Psychogenic Non-Epileptic Seizures

-Psychogenic non-epileptic seizures can feel overwhelming, but recovery is possible.
-With proper diagnosis and therapy, many young people regain control of their lives and return to normal functioning.
+PNES can feel overwhelming, but recovery is possible.
+With proper diagnosis, psychotherapy, family support, and coordinated care, many young people regain confidence and return to normal functioning.

 If your child, teen, or young adult is experiencing PNES, Ezer Psychotherapy is here to help.

-Learn more about our services or schedule a consultation here at Ezer Psychotherapy today.
+Learn more about our services or schedule a consultation with Ezer Psychotherapy today.

 Previous